chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 ```

 ## Conclusion
 Even though defensive coding can get verbose, the benefits of doing so can help diagnose an error easily.
 I have seen this kind of coding in C#, I have not ran into it in Javascript code bases.
-Given the untyped nature of the language, it seems log
+Given the untyped nature of the language, it seems logical to start writing code this way.
+The `isBetween` assertion function is written to make it easier to understand.
+Using libraries such as rambda, help compose the `isBetween` function and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA3MTUwMTczLDEwNzM1MTgyMzksLTEzMz
+eyJoaXN0b3J5IjpbLTI5ODQ5NzM3MSwxMDczNTE4MjM5LC0xMz
-U5NTM5MDYsLTEzODEwNjMxNjUsMTA0NTk5NDI2MiwtMTUwMjQw
+M1OTUzOTA2LC0xMzgxMDYzMTY1LDEwNDU5OTQyNjIsLTE1MDI0
-OTkzNiw4NDc3MjU5LC0yNjM5NTM0NjldfQ==
+MDk5MzYsODQ3NzI1OSwtMjYzOTUzNDY5XX0=
 -->